The Wellington is absolutely classic British dish.

 We also use shop-bought pastry to makes things super easy.

 And with Christmas right around the corner, there’s no better time to treat yourself and your loved ones to this decadent centrepiece!

-We love to serve our wellington with homemade gravy, roasties and glazed veggies.
+We love to serve our wellington with homemade gravy (get the recipe for the gravy here), roasties and glazed veggies.